ASASSN-15lh: Suggested mechanisms

 The precise mechanism underlying the very large ASASSN-15lh explosion is still unknown, with speculation ranging from the presence of very large quantities of decaying nickel-56 to the amplifying effects of a magnetar.
 Its unusual location in a relatively quiescent galaxy may offer clues for scientists to discover and observe similar events.

 Superluminous supernova

-The initial hypothesis was that ASASSN-15lh was the most extreme superluminous supernovae (SLSNe) so far seen, but it was recognized as being unusual in several respects.
+The initial hypothesis was that ASASSN-15lh was the most extreme superluminous supernova (SLSN) so far seen, but it was recognized as being unusual in several respects.
 The spectrum did not closely match other type I SLSNe and previous SLSNe have been discovered in relatively small active star-producing galaxies, not in the central regions of large galaxies.
 The double-peaked light curve is not expected from a SLSN and the total energy output approaches theoretical limits.

 The lack of hydrogen and helium features in the spectrum suggest an explosion originating in an object lacking both hydrogen and helium, which would imply a highly stripped star such as a massive Wolf–Rayet star.
 The energetics of the explosion would require a massive star.